Explore Maine Farms

 Image 9

 “To have enough of the top quality produce, a farmer also necessarily has a surplus,” says John Tibbetts of Tibetts Family Farm in Lyman.
-Tibbetts grows cucumbers, tomatoes, zucchini, lettuce, greens, sweetcorn, and other vegetables.
+Tibbetts grows cucumbers, tomatoes, zucchini, lettuce, greens, and other vegetables.
 In 2014 he sold ~$17k worth of produce to Good Shepherd Food Bank.
 He says the arrangement works well because they take all his good produce, not just the most perfect looking, and because he can sub other crops if a harvest pans out differently than expected.

 Image 10

 Cate Stoner of Turning Wheel Farm in Bowdoinham is a single mother, and a one-woman farming operation.
 Here, she’s pictured planting carrot seeds with her dog, Anomi.
-Stoner leases her fields from a local landowner; her farm is o the grid, and runs on solar power.
+Stoner leases her fields from a local landowner; her farm is off the grid, and runs on solar power.
 Last year she harvested seven tons of food for the Mainers Feeding Mainers program.

 Image 11